Brazil–Ethiopia relations: History

 In 1951, Brazil and Ethiopia established diplomatic relations.
 In 1960, Brazil opened a resident embassy in Addis Ababa.
 In December 1960, Ethiopian Emperor Haile Selassie paid an official visit to Brazil.
 During his visit, Emperor Selassie met with Brazilian President Juscelino Kubitschek and visited the National Congress of Brazil.
-The Emperors visit was cut short after four days as he had to return to Ethiopia to attend to an unsuccessful coup d'état attempt.
+The Emperor's visit was cut short after four days as he had to return to Ethiopia to attend to an unsuccessful coup d'état attempt.
 A few years after the Emperor's visit, Brazil closed its embassy in Addis Ababa.

 In 2005, Brazil was granted Permanent Observer status at the African Union (headquartered in Ethiopia).
 That same year, Brazil re-opened its embassy in Addis Ababa.
 In 2011, Ethiopia opened an embassy in Brasília.
 In June 2012, Ethiopian Prime Minister Meles Zenawi traveled to Rio de Janeiro to attend the United Nations Conference on Sustainable Development (Rio+20).
 In May 2013, Brazilian President Dilma Rousseff traveled to Ethiopia to attend the African Union's 50th anniversary celebrations where she met with Ethiopian Prime Minister Hailemariam Desalegn.

 The exchange of high-level visits between Brazil and Ethiopia has been frequent, which has contributed to the intensification of bilateral dialogue and cooperation in areas such as agriculture, renewable energies, science and technology, education and social development.
 In April 2018, the First Meeting of Bilateral Political Consultations was held in Addis Ababa.
 As part of the existing partnership between Embrapa and the Ethiopian Agricultural Research Institute (EIAR), Brazil and Ethiopia maintain technical cooperation projects in the areas of sustainable forest management and acid soil management.
 The two countries are also involved in cooperation projects in the areas of basic sanitation and population census.

 In 2021, Ethiopia closed its embassy in Brazil due to financial constraints brought by the Tigray War.
 In May 2022, Ethiopia re-opened its embassy in Brasília and appointed a new resident Ambassador.
 In February 2024, Brazilian President Luiz Inácio Lula da Silva paid a visit to Ethiopia.